Chief Vezi Maduna Mafu Biography, Death -Pindula

 ==Contribution to [[Second Chimurenga]]==

-Chief Vezi Maduna Mafu was one of Zimbabwe's longest-serving traditional chiefs.
+Chief Vezi Maduna Mafu whose hereditary title was Chief Maduna was one of Zimbabwe's longest-serving traditional chiefs.
 Mafu had served as chief since 1974.
 He died at the age of 86 in February 2021.

 Background